 Comparing quotes from multiple insurance carriers can help you find a policy that provides the liability coverage you need.
-The Credible marketplace, which includes insurance services by Young Alfred, makes it easy to find a carrier and homeowners policy that’s right for you.
+The Credible marketplace, which includes insurance services by Credible Insurance, makes it easy to find a carrier and homeowners policy that’s right for you.

 Loss of use coverage is also typically included in renters or homeowners insurance policies.
 If something happens to your off-campus apartment that makes it uninhabitable, this coverage can help cover the cost of living elsewhere.

 Learn More: An Overview of Loss of Use Coverage

 Floaters — also called endorsements, riders, or add-ons — are other coverages you can add to a homeowners or renters insurance policy.
 Their purpose is to increase coverage limits of specific personal belongings that have payment caps under a standard home or renters policy.